zhejianglab/PrestoZL/README.md

 ```
 docker pull zjlabastro/prestozl:v1.0
 ```
-*If you have trouble in visiting dockerhub, you can downnload the Image from [BaiduNetdisk](https://pan.baidu.com/s/11EMfbEFDQdRxn-tpA8EWrw?pwd=jhd3)
+*If you have trouble in visiting dockerhub, you can downnload the Image from [BaiduNetdisk](https://pan.baidu.com/s/11EMfbEFDQdRxn-tpA8EWrw?pwd=jhd3), this is an older version, please update the code using master branch.

 Run a Containter from the Image. `-v` can mount directories from host file system into a docker container for data share.
 ```